kleenkanteen/about-me-in-5-minutes/README.md

 Don't be afraid to voice your disagreement, concerns, and in asking questions.
 Fortune favors the bold.

 Both within university classes and in my first ever internship (and programming job), as a full stack developer (doing currently), I'm vocal and constantly asking questions.
+I'm someone who doesn't care what others think.
+Sure, constructive feedback I take notice of.
+But caring about what others think when doing something necessary isn't something I do.
+Requires a thick skin.
+Life's about making my own beliefs and charting my own path; not following others.

 --